First-timer Road-Trip to Okinawa

 Amaebi, or spot prawns, are cold water northern shrimp and well-known and named as such for their sweet taste.
 They are the only species of shrimp which are best enjoyed raw, as cooking them will rob them of their full sweetness.
 They are often served on nigiri-zushi, or fingers of sushi rice and often accompanied with their head still attached.

 Umibudou literally translates as “Sea Grapes.”
 It’s a kind of seaweed but instead of leaves, it has little bubbles growing on its stems.
 Thus the serving looks like small, green grapes.
-The bubbles break on your tongue and release a slightly salty taste of pure Southern Sea freshness.
-This breaking of little bubbles is called “puchi-puchi” in Japanese, an expression recreating the sound of bursting small air bubble.
+The bubbles burst on your tongue and release a slightly salty taste of pure Southern Sea freshness.
+This bursting of little bubbles is called “puchi-puchi” in Japanese, an expression recreating the sound of bursting small air bubble.
 Not many foods provide that “puchi-puchi” sensation on the tongue.
 Thus eating the umibudou is a unique experience.

 Chanpurū is an Okinawan stir fry dish.
 It is considered the representative dish of Okinawan cuisine.
 Goya chanpuru is a type of chanpuru that is a popular and widely recognized dish in the Okinawan cuisine.
 It is a stir fry of bitter gourd, tofu, egg and sliced pork or luncheon meat.
-Oishi!
+Oishi-des!

 Lovely waking up to a fabulous view of the East China Sea with cooling 16’C crisp breeze.
 Lovely climate like this makes Okinawa vacation a pleasant experience.